-• Connectivity.
+- Connectivity.
 Multiple major transportation corridors will provide connections to each area of the community.
 These corridors will minimize cross-through traffic in residential areas.
-The connections of the West Weber Corridor and 1600 South across the Weber River

-Diversity of Housing Product.
+The connections of the West Weber Corridor and roadways across the Weber River will be major traffic enhancements to the area. - Diversity of Housing Product.
 A community of this size must provide for all levels of housing products for the establishment of a diverse community as well as being necessary for the proper economics to support desired amenities and services.
 Westbridge Meadows will contain housing products including single-family of all variations, multi-family (townhomes and condominiums), and apartments.
 The intent is to entice residents to stay within the community as they grow and expand from renters or first-time home buyers to move-up housing, and custom homeowners.
-With the recent Inland Port designations for properties in the area, Westbridge Meadows is ideally situated to provide the convenient housing and commercial components needed for a successful large-scale industrial

-Attainable / Workforce Housing.
-Westbridge Meadows incorporates the use of FlexHomes, a fresh new way of addressing the affordability crisis of housing while providing
+With the recent Inland Port designations for properties in the area, Westbridge Meadows is ideally situated to provide the convenient housing and commercial components needed for successful large-scale industrial development. - Attainable / Workforce Housing.
+Westbridge Meadows incorporates the use of FlexHomes, a fresh new way of addressing the affordability crisis of housing while providing a pathway forward to home equity, expansion and investment. - Commercial Properties.

-Commercial Properties.
 Incorporation of retail and commercial services is vital to the long-term sustainability of the Westbridge Meadows community and the viability of the overall county area.
-The convergence of transportation and master planning will ensure adequate opportunities are available not only initially, but for the anticipated build-out.

-Civic, Education and Religious Facilities.
+The convergence of transportation and master planning will ensure adequate opportunities are available not only initially, but for the anticipated build-out. - Civic, Education and Religious Facilities.
 The livability of a large community must incorporate well-placed, good-quality, and walkable civic, educational, and religious facilities into the framework of the community.
-Options for these facilities will be planned
+Options for these facilities will be planned from the beginning of development. - Expansion Options.
+The impact and influence of Westbridge Meadows will extend beyond its intended boundary as outlined in Exhibit 2.
+At the discretion of the master plan developer, adjacent properties may be incorporated into the Master Plan. - The proposed community incorporates the following units and approximate acreages: - 1,415 Total Acres